zgospodinov/IndexedDBDemo/README.md

 * Delete object
 * Get all objects

-Since this Module is being developed with no cloud sync in mind, it enables the user to export/import manually app's data
+Since this Module is being developed with no cloud sync in mind, the module provides the user capabilities to export/import manually app's data